Freikorps (Ukraine)

 Freikorps (Фрайкор) is an independent Ukrainian military volunteer unit and a far right organization based in Kharkiv, established in 2017 by Heorhiy Tarasenko, it has taken part in both the War in Donbass as well as the Russian invasion of Ukraine, distinguishing itself during the Battle of Kharkiv.
-In addition to military aligned activities, it has also been directly participating in protests, targeted attacks and drug trade.
-It is also known to openly take Homophobic, Anti feminist, Christian nationalist, Xenophobic and Islamophobic stances.
+In addition to military-aligned activities, it has also been directly participating in protests, targeted attacks, and drug trade.
+It is also known to openly take homophobic, anti-feminist, Christian nationalist, xenophobic and Islamophobic stances.
 It is named after the German Freikorps.
 Its first commander Heorhiy Tarasenko was killed in action in 2022 and was the first volunteer to be awarded the Hero of Ukraine.

 History

-It was established as a nationalist organization by a former member of the National Corps, Heorhiy Tarasenko on 21 May 2017, aiming to participate in the War in Donbass, the organization gained support "Sirko" of the Ukrainian Volunteer Corps who connected them with the fighters of the 57th Motorized Brigade.
-The personnel were deployed for combat on 13 July 2017 for the first time and remained deployed for 22 months seeing combat in Donetsk, Mariupol and near Kharkiv, specifically seeing combat in Pisky, Pavlopil and repelling separatist assaults in Avdiivka, seeing action as part of the Joint Forces Operation.
+It was established as a nationalist organization by a former member of the National Corps, Heorhiy Tarasenko on 21 May 2017.
+Aiming to participate in the War in Donbass, the organization gained support from "Sirko" of the Ukrainian Volunteer Corps who connected them with the fighters of the 57th Motorized Brigade.
+The personnel were deployed for combat on 13 July 2017 for the first time and remained deployed for 22 months, seeing combat in Donetsk, Mariupol and near Kharkiv, specifically seeing combat in Pisky, Pavlopil and repelling separatist assaults in Avdiivka, seeing action as part of the Joint Forces Operation.
 Freikorps kept on closing in the "gray zone" and strengthening the front line.
 Initially, in 2017, together with the 57th brigade, they advanced about one kilometer forward.
-In 2017, the distance to the enemy positions which was initially 2-2.5 kilometers was reduced to 500–700 meters.
+In 2017, the distance to the enemy positions, which was initially 2-2.5 kilometers was reduced to 500–700 meters.
 The organization increased its strength and manpower and continued partaking in combat operations.
-The commander of the stronghold, to which the Freikorps was deployed in 2017 during storming of separatist positions in Donetsk, became a platoon commander of Freikorps.
+The commander of the stronghold, to which the Freikorps was deployed in 2017 during the storming of separatist positions in Donetsk, became a platoon commander of the Freikorps.
 The Freikorps organization was registered in Kharkiv on 19 March 2018.
-In June 2019, Freikorps together with other associations such as"Tradition and Order", Right Sector and National Corps held a demonstration during the congress of the "Trust in Affairs" party, after which they destroyed the bust of Georgy Zhukov by knocking it over and placed a Ukrainian flag in its place.
+In June 2019, Freikorps, together with other associations such as"Tradition and Order", Right Sector and National Corps held a demonstration during the congress of the "Trust in Affairs" party, after which they destroyed the bust of Georgy Zhukov by knocking it over and placed a Ukrainian flag in its place.
 In March 2021, it held patriotic education lessons at Kharkiv Gymnasium No. 43.